Recovery

 It is a function of a local government to manage recovery following an emergency affecting the community in its district (s36(b)).

-In some circumstances, the State Government may have an increased role in recovery (s6.6).
+In some circumstances, the State Government will have an increased role in recovery (s6.1.2) guided by the Model for Recovery Coordination (s6.1.3 and Appendix E).

 Local governments are responsible for managing recovery in their district.
-When the complexity of recovery exceeds the capacity and capability of the local government the State will get involved to support the local government and assist with coordinating recovery activities.
-The State Recovery Coordinator will work with the Local Recovery Coordinator (LRC) and local government to decide what support is needed.
+When the complexity of recovery exceeds the capacity and capability of the local government the State will provide support to the local government and assist with coordinating recovery activities.

-For R1 recovery events, local governments lead recovery, drawing on existing State government services when needed.
-In R2 events, local governments continue to coordinate recovery but may receive enhanced support from the State, facilitated by the State Recovery Coordinator.
+In R2 recovery events, local governments are still responsible for coordinating recovery but may receive enhanced support from the State, facilitated by the State Recovery Coordinator.

 For more complex events – R3 and R4 – the State Government assumes overall responsibility for recovery coordination.
 An Event Recovery Coordinator is appointed for R3 events, while an Event Recovery Controller is appointed for R4 events.
 In both cases, local governments remain responsible for leading recovery activities and engagement within their communities.